contrast-zone/file-picker.js/README.md

 # file-picker.js

 This is Node.js and HTML based minimalist open/save dialog operating on server filesystem.
+The package has no external dependencies.

+## screenshot

 ![](screenshot.png)

+## use instructions

-The package has no external dependencies.
-To test it, run `node main.js` and point browser to localhost:8080.
+To test the package, run `node main.js` and point browser to localhost:8080.

+## licensing

+Code in this repository is licensed under [MIT license](LICENSE).